Fly My Kite: Plot

 Grandma's son-in-law returns to the house, purposely breaks her glasses (she thinks it is accidental) and pretends to read a letter that her bonds are worthless.
 She tells him that the bonds are on the tail of Chubby's kite.
-He runs outside and tries to take the kite away from Chubby.
-Grandma then reads the letter (magnified through a goldfish bowl) and learns the truth.
-She sends the Gang out to help Chubby keep her son-in-law from getting the kite.
+He runs outside and tries to take the kite away from Chubby, who begins attacking him while the son-in-law could try to get the bonds from the kite.
+Grandma then reads the letter (magnified through a goldfish bowl) and learns the truth while Chubby continues to attack the son-in-law from getting the bonds.
+From there Grandma herself sends the Gang out to help Chubby keep her son-in-law from getting the kite; while she goes to find the gang herself.
 In the scuffle Dan lets go of the kite string and it gets picked up by Pete who, thinking they're playing, runs away from them with it.
 The Gang runs out and beats Grandma's son-in-law to a pulp (Including dragging him over a board studded with nails).
 They bust his watch (tit-for-tat for him breaking Grandma's glasses).
 After breaking free he chases Pete trying to get the kite away but in the chase the string breaks, blowing the kite away.
-Everyone gives chase but due to Dan being an adult is able to outrun everyone and finds it first, trapped on a power pole.
+Everyone gives chase but due to Dan being an adult he is able to outrun everyone and finds it first, leading him trapped onto a power pole.

 Climbing up the pole Dan is about to get the kite.
-Sending the smaller kids to find some saws, Farina leads the kids into attacking him from below with rocks, mud and sending electric shocks via a power control to stop him.
-Using saws, the kids manage to cut through the pole and together push the pole over causing Dan to crash to the ground in a pool of water.
-Grandma arrives with the police to find the kids have Dan trapped with Mary Ann having retrieved the bonds saving Grandmas retirement.
+Sending the smaller kids to find some saws, Farina leads the kids into attacking him from below with rocks, mud and sending electric shocks via a power control to stop him, while Stymie throws rocks up high and practices to protect himself with getting hit by the rock himself.
+Using saws, the kids manage to cut through the pole and as Grandma gets close to the kids, they, after a three second countdown, together push the pole over causing Dan to crash to the ground in a pool of water.
+Grandma arrives with the police to find the kids have Dan trapped prior to his arrest with Mary Ann having retrieved the bonds saving Grandmas retirement.
+Meanwhile, Farina has Stymie underwater the pool after going underwater together prior to Dan's arrest.